-The following diagram illustrates a typical software development life cycle that includes deploying your application to AWS Elastic Beanstalk.
+The following diagram illustrates a typical software development life cycle that includes deploying your application to Elastic Beanstalk.

-After developing and testing your application locally, you will typically deploy your application to AWS Elastic Beanstalk.
+After developing and testing your application locally, you typically deploy your application to AWS Elastic Beanstalk.
 After deployment, your application will be live at a URL such as http://myexampleapp-wpams3yrvj.elasticbeanstalk.com.

-After you remotely test and debug your AWS Elastic Beanstalk application, you can make any updates and then redeploy to AWS Elastic Beanstalk.
+After you remotely test and debug your Elastic Beanstalk application, you can make any updates and then redeploy it to Elastic Beanstalk.
 After you are satisfied with all of your changes, you can upload the latest version to your production environment.
 The following sections explain each stage of the software development life cycle.